puresight/puresight.github.io/tech/compilers.md

 tags:
 - compiler
 subject: compiler
-description: "A compiler is a computer program (or a set of programs) that transforms source code written in a programming language into another computer language."
+description: "A compiler is a set of computer programs that transforms computer programming written in a source language into a target language."
 image:
   alt: "JavaScript"
   caption: ""